Jilvo/LeitMind/README.md

 [![Vue.js](https://img.shields.io/badge/Vue.js-Web-4FC08D?logo=vue.js)](https://vuejs.org/)
 [![MIT License](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-**LeitnerQuest** is a cross-platform application inspired by the Leitner system of spaced repetition.
+**LeitMind** is a cross-platform application inspired by the Leitner system of spaced repetition.
 It helps users learn and retain information more effectively by delivering questions on a strategic schedule that adapts to their progress and performance.

 ---